 - Automatic reverse function which will come into action if the door hits something, like a car – check this is still functioning by placing a piece of 2 x 2 wood in the way of the door coming down, if it doesn’t auto-reverse then you should consult a local professional for further advice

 Smart garage door openers

 We’re able to connect more and more of our home through the power of technology – lights can be switched on and off, kettles boiled, baths run, and fridges talk to us, all at the touch of a button.

 And garage doors are no exception to this smart revolution!
-Can you imagine the luxury of pulling up to your garage door, it opens smoothly and efficiently ready for you to park, and as soon as you drive in the light switches on to welcome you?
+Can you imagine the luxury of pulling up to your door, it opens smoothly and efficiently ready for you to park, and as soon as you drive in the light switches on to welcome you?
 No more fumbling around in the dark looking for the light switch.

-Smart technology enables you to schedule your garage door to open upon your arrival, all based on your GPS signal, and it will inform you if your garage door is left open or not.
+Smart technology enables you to schedule your door to open upon your arrival, all based on your GPS signal, and it will inform you if your door is left open or not.
 You can also integrate LED lighting and alarms for complete peace of mind.

 3 great reasons you should invest in a garage door opener